Ben Stokes added to England's Test squad for upcoming Ashes tour of Australia

 "It would be like leaving Ian Botham out or something like that," Hussain said of the prospect of not playing Stokes.

-"You have to remember what Stokes did at Headingly last time we were lucky to be there.
+"You have to remember what Stokes did at Headingley last time we were lucky to be there.
 I was lucky to commentate that time.

 "He is the type of cricketer you need against Australia as well, someone to look them in the face and take them on.
 He is that type of cricketer, you think of Botham, you think of Kevin Pietersen.
 They (Australia) like to go after players that back down - Stokes definitely won't do that.